 What will it take to get your sales team, your managers, and your report writer to work together and produce the needed reports in a timely manner?
 Often, it’s helpful to start with the six general areas that are most likely to impact almost any business project; these become the primary bones of the fish.

-Even these, however, are just suggestions.
-Many organizations come up with their own categories, selected to reflect their real-world situation.
+Those six areas, however, are not mandatory; many organizations come up with their own categories, selected to reflect their real-world situation.

 Step two continues with additional brainstorming details based on general categories.
 Which people are needed to meet the goal?
 Each new detail is indicated by a new line drawn perpendicular to the bone before it.
 As details are added through the brainstorming process, more “bones” are added to the chart; in some cases the chart can wind up looking very complex, because there are so many levels of detail to be considered.